joviscab/signupform/README.md

 Hello, my name is Joviscab and this is part of my learning to code journey!

 This project is called Sign-up Form and is part of the Intermediate HTML and CSS Course of The Odin Project.
 The idea of this project is to put to practice all the knowledge that I have acquired until now.
-In this project I am going to build a SIgn-up Form, following the instructions of Odin's lesson!
+In this project I am going to build a Sign-up Form, following the instructions of Odin's lesson!
 The Sign-up Form will consist in a single page with a image and some forms.

 ## Skills